SkyrScout/skyrscout.github.io/_templates/player-template.md

 # • Leave podcast fields empty if there is no podcast episode.
 ###############################################################################

+# Layout used for all player profiles.
+layout: player

 # Full YouTube title.
 # Format:
 # "Player Name (Birth year) – Club | League, Country"